Rocky mountain prep News

 STATUS: NOT MET

-In order to raise the bar in academic rigor, we set very ambitious goals for our CMAS scores, and we are proud of our scholars’ achievements in ELA and Math.
+In order to raise the bar in academic rigor, we set very ambitious goals for our CMAS scores, and we are proud of our students’ achievements in ELA and Math.
 Be on the lookout for updates on our CMAS growth scores, which measure student progress from year to year, in the coming weeks.
-We are thrilled to report our network-wide ELA data has already surpassed our scholars’ performance in 2019!
+We are thrilled to report our network-wide ELA data has already surpassed our students’ performance in 2019!

 CMAS data for each campus is displayed in the table below: